After secret documents leak, Pentagon plans tighter controls to protect classified information | Law-Order

 Teixeira worked as a a "cyber transport systems specialist," essentially an IT specialist responsible for military communications networks, which gave him wide access to the military's classified computing networks.

-The case highlighted the potential vulnerabilities the department faces as it works to safeguard classified information at military facilities across the globe that have varying security procedures and layers of protection, a senior defense official said in a briefing with reporters on the new directives.
+The case highlighted the potential vulnerabilities the department faces as it works to safeguard classified information at military facilities across the globe that have varying security procedures and layers of protection, said the senior defence official.

 Court filings in Teixeira's case revealed that Air National Guard supervisors warned him at least three times about improper access to classified information, but no further action to restrict his clearance or access was taken.